AinuAnna/AinuAnna/README.md

-### Hi there, I'm Ann 👋
+### Hi there, I'm Anna 👋
-#### I'm a Junior Frontend Developer!

-- 🔭 I finished my diploma
-- 🌱 I’m currently learning how to create beautiful and useful React applications
-- 💻 I have a wonderful job
-- ⚡ Fun fact: I love to draw and learn UI/UX design
+#### Software Engineer specializing in web development with over 3 years of experience.

+### Experience:
+- Functional development
+- Code review
+- Teamwork
+- Demonstrating developed functionality
+- Participation in design sprints, planning sessions, and grooming sessions
+- Writing unit tests using the Jest library
+- Rewriting legacy JS and jQuery widgets
+- Working with Azure DevOps, Figma, Lens, Storybook, and Fiddler
+- Brainstorming
+- Rewriting Enzyme component tests to React Testing Library
+- Using resxprocessor as an i18n tool

 ### Connect with me: